drcapybara/capy-cubit/README.md

 [Adapted from **`cubit`**](https://github.com/whatthedev-eth/cubit)

-## Box-Muller Transform
+## Box-Muller Transform for Gaussian Noise

-The Box-Muller transform is a means of ingesting two uniformly distrubuted variables U1 and U2:
+Uniform random variables $Z_0$ and $Z_1$ have a normal distribution if their probability density functions are:

 $Z_0=Rcos(\theta) = \sqrt{-2lnU_1}cos(U_22\pi)$